Sal Pace

 You can see my CV, here.

-(2) generalizations of the bulk boundary correspondence using topological holography (i.e., the SymTFT) and its applications in classifying gapped and gapless phases of matter.
+(2) generalizations of the bulk boundary correspondence using the SymTFT and applications in classifying gapped and gapless phases of matter.

 More broadly, I am interested in

-(1) all things topological phases of matter, from topological orders to SETs to SPTs.
-Anything whose low energy effective theory is described by something without rulers and clocks - a topological (quantum) field theory,
+(1) All things topological phases of matter, from topological orders to SETs to SPTs.

 (6) Applying ideas from quantum information theory to quantum lattice models and quantum field theory.